Provably Efficient Policy Optimization for Two-Player Zero-Sum Markov Games: Conclusion

 This paper gave the first quantitative analysis of policy gradient methods for general two-player zero-sum Markov games with function approximation.
-We quantified the performance gap of the output policy in terms of the number of iterations, number of samples, concentrability coefficients and approximation error.
-It will be interesting to extend our results to more advanced PG methods such as PPO~\citep{schulman2017proximal}.
+We quantified the performance gap of the output policy in terms of the number of iterations, number of samples, concentrability coefficients, and approximation error.
+An interesting direction is to extend our results to more advanced PG methods such as PPO~\citep{schulman2017proximal}.